 On July 23 2019, the Company entered into a framework agreement to acquire up to eight solar PV projects, totaling 21MW in the State of Oregon (the "Oregon Portfolio").
 On August 26, 2019, the Company completed the closing of Manchester and Waterford solar projects with a total of approximately 5.4MW.
 On September 10, 2019, the Company completed the closing on the Belvedere project with approximately 3.56MW of clean energy for the local community.
-On September 24, 2019, the Company completed the closing of the Dover and Clayfield solar projects with a total of approximately 5.45MW.
-On April 22, 2020, the Company completed the acquisition of the Cork project with a total of approximately 1.5MW.
+On September 24, 2019, the Company completed the closing of the Dover and Clayfield solar projects with a total of approximately 1.5MW.
 The Company has now closed 6 of the 8 projects within the Oregon Portfolio.